ItsZeusBro/FileInteractionModel/README.md

 ### Clus-ivity (so is ivity)
-Clusivity defines whether some data is inclusive with the source after its flow is executed, or whether some data is exclusive to the new owner.
-The dashed line represents exclusivity on a portion of the data sent from the source.
-Meaning, the source no longer has access to that data. (its removed from the source).
-If the clusivity range is not specified, it is assumed to be categorical to the orientation "inclusive" or "exclusive".
-So in the case of inclusivity, if a range is specified, then the rest is excluded from the source.
-And again, in the case of exclusivity, if a range is specified, the rest of the data moving to the target is shared with the source.
+Clusivity defines whether data flow is inclusive with the source after its flow is executed, or whether that flow of data is exclusive to the new owner.

+The dashed line represents exclusivity for the entirety of the flow.
+Meaning, the data that flows into the target will be entirely truncated when there is a dashed line.
+However, you can add restraints to this general behavior to refine the exclusivity based on the general case.

+Solid lines, on the other hand define an inclusive relationship by default between the source flow and the destination.
+That means all of the data that flows is shared.

+This could represent a conflict between a destination file that excludes sharing flowed data and a destination file that includes sharing that same data.
+In the case of a conflict, there needs to be a virual file system to resolve this conflict.
+At least and until this conflict is resolved.
+What happens when one file excludes a portion data (after its flow) before another file tries to incumber that data, is that the new transaction recieves a file that no longer has the data.
+If this were to happen in reverse, you have a forked file at the time of the second transaction which aims to exclude it.

+Clusivity can take paramters like "all", "half", "50%", "5%", "0.25%", "n:m" (range), which only apply to the data that flows from source to destination.
+Once the flow is buffered, clusivity takes effect on the buffered data, which can help us virtualize files.

 <img src="https://github.com/ItsZeusBro/FIST/blob/79db3fc288540bf444f1a8a41e3fd5b24ce18563/Docs/Clusivity.jpg" height=350 width=500/>